 In all investigations into alleged sexual misconduct, Trident will evaluate evidence under a "preponderance of the evidence" standard.
 A preponderance of the evidence means that information shows it is "more likely than not" that the respondent violated this policy.
-The Council must decide if the respondent is responsible, not responsible, or whether there is sufficient evidence to make a determination.
+Trident must decide if the respondent is responsible, not responsible, or whether there is sufficient evidence to make a determination.

-The respondent will be found to be responsible for the alleged sexual misconduct if the Council concludes, based upon careful review of all information presented, that such sexual misconduct more likely than not occurred.
-The Council shall determine whether the respondent is responsible for sexual misconduct, and will provide a written statement of such determination to the Vice President for Academic Affairs.
-The Council's written report will also be sent to the Vice President for Academic Affairs.
+The respondent will be found to be responsible for the alleged sexual misconduct if Trident concludes, based upon careful review of all information presented, that such sexual misconduct more likely than not occurred.
+Trident shall determine whether the respondent is responsible for sexual misconduct and will provide a written outcome statement of such determination equally to all parties.